Gizmonster01/EnchantableHorseArmor/README.md

-# Enchantable Horse Armor (WIP)
+# Overhorsed (WIP)

-This is a working title.
-Extremely WIP and unsafe.
-This is becoming a full horse overhaul mod.
+Horse overhaul mod.
+Full suite of improvements to horses that feel as though Mojang implemented them.
+Very unfinished and unsafe.

 I haven't decided which license I'm going to use.
 For now CC0.